andykrohg/cs-workshop-scoreboard-server/README.md

-# Cloud Services Workshop Scoreboard - Server
+# ARO Workshop Scoreboard - Server
-This repository houses the server-side components for the **cloud services workshop scoreboard**, which displays live updates of user progress in the [ARO workshop](https://aroworkshop.io).
+This repository houses the server-side components for the **ARO workshop scoreboard**, which displays live updates of user progress in the [ARO workshop](https://aroworkshop.io).
 This is intended to serve not only as an accountability measure to ensure everyone's engaged, but also as a *gamification element* to keep the workshop fun and competitive.

 It is composed of a quarkus resteasy backend in `src/main/java` and a patternfly/reactjs frontend in `src/main/webapp`.
 It looks like this: